Analysis | Taiwan’s Tightrope

 The Situation

-President Tsai Ing-wen and her Democratic Progressive Party, elected in a landslide in 2016, suffered heavy losses in local polls in late 2018 but are riding a renewed wave of popularity ahead of a Jan.
-11 general election.
-That’s attributed by some China-watchers to the mainland’s hard line on Hong Kong’s pro-democracy movement and its mounting political pressure on Taiwan.
-Chinese President Xi Jinping insists “China must and will be united” under the “one-country, two systems” model that operates in Hong Kong.
-Tsai says China’s demands for Taiwan are not feasible, as “democracy and authoritarianism cannot coexist in one country.”
-Even her main electoral rival, Han Kuo-yu of the China-friendly Kuomintang party, agrees on that and has called for democracy in Hong Kong.
-During Tsai’s first term, China launched regular patrols around the island, pressured global companies to acknowledge China’s claims and barred its citizens from traveling to Taiwan.
-In the election run-up, Taiwan’s lawmakers passed a bill banning interference in the democratic process amid allegations China had ramped up an information war on the island.
+President Tsai Ing-wen, first elected in a landslide in 2016, was easily re-elected in early 2020 while her Democratic Progressive Party retained control of the legislature.
+The thumping victory over the China-friendly Kuomintang party was attributed in part to the mainland’s hard line on Hong Kong’s pro-democracy movement and its mounting political pressure on Taiwan.
+Chinese President Xi Jinping insists “China must and will be united” under the “one-country, two systems” model that operates in Hong Kong — a position the Chinese government reiterated after Tsai’s re-election.
+Tsai says China’s demands for Taiwan are not feasible, as “democracy and authoritarianism cannot coexist in one country,” and has vowed to defend Taiwan’s sovereignty.
+During Tsai’s first term, China launched regular patrols around Taiwan, pressured global companies to acknowledge China’s claims and barred its citizens from traveling to the island.
+Taiwan’s lawmakers passed a bill banning interference in the democratic process amid allegations China had ramped up an information war.
 (Twitter and Facebook took countermeasures.)
-Han has told voters he can improve relations with China and do a better job on the economy.
 The U.S.-China trade war has actually boosted Taiwanese businesses, as has Tsai’s push to get local companies to spend more at home.

 The Background